 Resources for Health Professionals

-This website provides a range of toolkits, guides, publications, standards, best practice approaches, research and other resources to assist health professionals to be able to both understand the health issues resulting from FGM/C, while respecting the cultural dignity of the women and girls they treat.
+This website provides a range of toolkits, guides, publications, videos, standards, best practice approaches, research and other resources to assist health professionals to be able to both understand the health issues resulting from FGM/C, while respecting the cultural dignity of the women and girls they treat.